pegi3s/dockerfiles/sapp/dev/README.md

 - `<package.jar>` to the name of the `SAPP` package you want to use.
 - `<options> ` with the specific options of the `SAPP` package.
 These options will include the input/output files, which should be referenced under `/data/`.

-For instance, to run the `Conversion.jar` package for an Eukaryotic Genome, you should run: `docker run --rm -v /your/data/dir:/data pegi3s/sapp java -jar Conversion.jar -fasta2hdt -input /data/FlyBase_JCLNID.fasta -o /data/DMelanogaster.hdt -genome -chromosome -id DMelanogaster -org "Drosophila melanogaster"`
+For instance, to run the `Conversion.jar` package for an Eukaryotic Genome, you should run: `docker run --rm -v /your/data/dir:/data pegi3s/sapp java -jar Conversion.jar -fasta2hdt -input /data/FlyBase_JCLNID.fasta -o /data/DMelanogaster.hdt -genome -chromosome -id DMelanogaster -org "Drosophila melanogaster" -codon 0`

 Now you can run `Augustus`, for gene prediction, with the following command:
-`docker run --rm -v /your/data/dir:/data pegi3s/sapp java -jar genecaller.jar -augustus -c 1 -i /data/DMelanogaster.hdt -o /data/DMelanogaster_augustus.hdt -s fly`
+`docker run --rm -v /your/data/dir:/data pegi3s/sapp java -jar genecaller.jar -augustus -i /data/DMelanogaster.hdt -o /data/DMelanogaster_augustus.hdt -s fly`

 # Test data
 To test the previous command, the datasets used are available as [FlyBase_JCLNID.fasta](https://github.com/pegi3s/dockerfiles/blob/master/sapp/test_data/FlyBase_JCLNID.fasta) and [DMelanogaster.hdt](https://github.com/pegi3s/dockerfiles/blob/master/sapp/test_data/DMelanogaster.hdt).

 # Using the SAPP image in Windows